alfonsof/aws-java-v2-examples/awslambdalist/README.md

 This folder contains a Java application example that handles Lambda functions on AWS (Amazon Web Services).

-List information of a Lambda function.
+List information of an AWS Lambda function.

 ## Requirements